Skip to main content

 Overview

-• We use CREATE2 to compute the deterministic OwnableMulticall contract address for you, which serves as a proxy for your cross-chain calls.
-You can do it yourself too here.
+Interchain Accounts allow you to make a remote call from Chain A to Chain B using the router (InterchainAccountRouter).
+We use CREATE2 to compute the deterministic OwnableMulticall contract address for you, which serves as a proxy for your cross-chain calls.
+You can explore this here.

 • You send the encoded call to the Chain A router which gets relayed to the Chain B router.